jerith/Platform-Guild/code-review.rst

         The same survey found that surveyed developers spent 6 hours a week, on average, doing code reviews.

+Reviews often come in asynchronously.
+A developer -- potentially in another squad -- may finish a reviewable chunk at any point during a sprint, and at that point might ask for a review.
+While it isn't always feasible to drop everything to do the review, it is in both parties' interests to find ways to address reviews quickly after they're submitted.

+.. sidebar:: Keep Moving

+    Unless an author is particularly concerned that a review will change the fundamentals of a set of changes, it *often* makes complete sense to continue working on further changesets while a review is underway or submitted.

+    Version control, perhaps particularly :ref:`git <git>` can help reconcile the (simultaneous) moving parts.

 *Who* Should Be a Reviewer?
 ===========================